 Advantages of HDRI files.

-- HDRIs can help you customize and enhance your images to get the best results.
+- HDRIs can help you to customise and enhance your images to get the best results.

-- You can open and view them in a range of different photo editing programs.
+- You can open and view them in a range of different photo editing programmes.

 - You can easily create HDRI files with Photoshop.